 These numbers give people the language they need to think about data as a strategic asset and compare investments in a way they’re comfortable with.

-This removes a lot of the confusion around data, helping your board members to understand what data is and how it works.
+This removes a lot of the confusion around data.
 With clear values on your data assets, they form a portfolio of assets, each with different values.
 Which then gives you a digital strategy framework, so you can focus transformation efforts.
 You can present your data investments as a choice, with clear examples of how high-quality data can help you realise high returns of investment – and how low-quality data can have disastrous consequences for your business.

 This is an important point for today’s enterprise digital transformation initiatives – and their success.

 How data assets help enterprise digital transformation initiatives succeed